antoinebon/kedro-cloud/README.md

    required S3 buckets (such as `AmazonS3FullAccess`)

-Once you have the infrastructure above in place, copy the `image_uri` for the ECR repository and the `role_arn` for the Sagemaker job in `kedro_cloud.yml`
+Once you have the infrastructure above in place, copy the `image_uri` of the ECR repository and the `role_arn` for the Sagemaker job in `kedro_cloud.yml`